 Committed to education and equity, Linda currently serves as the Associate Director of State and District Partnerships for the College Board.
 In her role, she creates partnerships with school districts to help them achieve their college readiness goals.
 Linda is passionate about unlocking educational opportunities for students, especially low-income and first generation.
 She has over 20 years of experience in fund development, program management and public affairs.

 Linda's passion, drive, and leadership have created successful organizations and initiatives for education and in the community.
 She serves on the Austin Community Foundation's Hispanic Impact Fund Steering Committee, a giving network that supports the economic security of Hispanic Central Texans.
-She recently became a UT Austin WIELD Mentor to help young women entrepreneurs.
 In 2007, she co-founded the El Paso in Austin Network, www.elpasoinaustin.com, a network that connects and recognizes fellow El Pasoans in Austin to the city that raised them and gave them roots.
 The network provides scholarships for deserving El Paso seniors coming to Austin to study.
-Throughout the years she has served on the numerous boards including Leadership Austin, City of Austin Commission for Women, SXSWedu Advisory Council, UTEP Alumni Association - Austin Chapter, Chair of the Concordia University Alumni Association and Chair of See Jane Give.
+Throughout the years she has served on the numerous boards including Leadership Austin, City of Austin Commission for Women, SXSWedu Advisory Council, UTEP Alumni Association - Austin Chapter, Chair of the Concordia University Alumni Association and Chair of I Live Here, I Give Here's See Jane Give event.
 She received her Master's in Education with Honors from Concordia University Austin and Bachelor's in Education from the University of Texas at El Paso.
-She is a proud graduate of Leadership Austin 2009, Hispanic Austin Leadership 2008 and Emerge 2007.
-An entrepreneur at heart, Linda is also the owner of blossombelleweddings.com, a wedding day of coordinating company.
+She's a proud graduate of Leadership Austin 2009, Hispanic Austin Leadership 2008 and Emerge 2007.